 Make Ten Commandments’ candies, or a yummy edible Torah scroll for your Simchat Torah snack.
 The Bible Belt Balabusta has a big list of Simchat Torah inspired sweet treats here.
 Looking for a veggie filled option?
 Take a cue from Design Megillah and use baby carrots and cucumbers with cheese slices to make your scrolls.
 For preschoolers, the rolling activity involved in a lot of these recipes is wonderful for fine motor skills.
 For older children, these treats offer an easy conversation starter and a chance to be creative amending or creating their own recipes.

 On the evening when Simchat Torah begins, people celebrate by dancing in the streets.
 Parents hoist kids up on their shoulders, people wave homemade flags, and everyone joyfully celebrates.
-Put on a PJ playlist and bust a move in your living room or with some friends.
+Download the JKids Radio app to stream holiday-themed music and get your dance on.
+Don't be shy about putting on a favorite on a favorite playlist and bust a move in your living room or with some friends.